jbranch96/Tic-Tac-Toe-Game/ReadMe.md

 ## Steps to Run the Code

 - 1. Clone the Repository: "git clone https://github.com/jbranch96/Tic-Tac-Toe-Game.git"
+- 2. Run:
-- 2. Run: **Python main.py**
+     - Navigate to the Python folder and run main.py: **Python main.py**

 # Project Code Structure

         │
+        ├── Python/
-        ├── main.py                     # Main entry point for the Py-Tac-Toe application ├── gui_main.py                 # Main GUI class that invokes the other classes defined in the other project files ├── gui_layout.py               # Handles configuring the GUI layout ├── gui_controller.py           # Handles top-level game logic that requires interaction with the GUI ├── game_logic.py               # Handles lower-level internal game logic and game state management └── Py-Tac-Toe_icon.png         # Icon used in as the application logo
+            ├── main.py                     # Main entry point for the Py-Tac-Toe application ├── gui_main.py                 # Main GUI class that invokes the other classes defined in the other project files
+            ├── gui_layout.py               # Handles configuring the GUI layout
+            ├── gui_controller.py           # Handles top-level game logic that requires interaction with the GUI ├── game_logic.py               # Handles lower-level internal game logic and game state management └── Py-Tac-Toe_icon.png         # Icon used in as the application logo

 ## Tech Used
 - Python 3.11.5 and Tkinter